stefregalia/DS-2026/homework/hw4-birthday-problem.md

 5. Consider a potentially unfair six-sided die.
 Let *E* denote the outcome of a die roll.
 If *P*(*E* is even ) = .6, what must *P*(*E* is odd ) be?
 Why?
-6. Using simulation, create a script that will solve the `Birthday Problem`.
+6. Using simulation, create a script that will solve the `Birthday Problem`: In a class of 35 individuals, what is the probability that at least two individuals will share a birthday?
 (The code we developed in class is below).

-$$
-\text{Birthday problem: In a class of 35 individuals, what is the probability that at least two individuals will share a birthday?}
-$$

     a.
 What does `set.seed` do in the script?
     b.
 What does `R` represent?
     c.
 Does the solution make any assumptions or simplifications?
 If so, what are they?
     d.
 Run both versions of the script.
 For version 1, use a class size of 35.
 Do both versions give the same answer?
     e.
 Add vertical and horizontal lines to the plot generated in version 2 which show your estimated probability generated with version 1 code.
     f.
 Look at the `first_duplicate` function.
 What does the function return?
 Use `?which` and `?min` to read the documentation of what these commands do.
 (Answer: It returns the first instance of _____.)

 ## Version 1 of code